Maison et Jardin Claude Monet (Monet's House and Garden)

 Maison et Jardin Claude Monet (Monet's House and Garden) Review

-The Maison et Jardin Claude Monet has been lovingly restored.
 Monet was brought up in Normandy and, like many of the Impressionists, was captivated by the soft light of the Seine Valley.
 After several years in Argenteuil, just north of Paris, he moved downriver to Giverny in 1883 along with his two sons, his mistress, Alice Hoschedé (whom he later married), and her six children.
-By 1890 a prospering Monet was able to buy the house outright.
-With its pretty pink walls and green shutters, the house has a warm feeling that may come as a welcome change after the stateliness of the French châteaux.
-Rooms have been restored to Monet's original designs: the kitchen with its blue tiles, the buttercup-yellow dining room, and Monet's bedroom on the second floor.
-The house was fully and glamorously restored only in the 1970s, thanks to the millions contributed by fans and patrons (who were often Americans).
-Reproductions of his works, and some of the Japanese prints he avidly collected, crowd its walls.
-During this era, French culture had come under the spell of Orientalism, and these framed prints were often gifts from visiting Japanese diplomats whom Monet had befriended in Paris.
+By 1890 a prospering Monet was able to buy this pretty maison—now a museum—outright.
+With pink walls and green shutters, it has a warm, homey feel that may come as a welcome change after the stateliness of the French châteaux.
+Rooms have been returned to Monet's original designs: witness the kitchen with its blue tiles, the buttercup-yellow dining room, and Monet's bedroom on the second floor.
+The house was fully restored only in the 1970s, thanks to the millions contributed by fans and patrons (who were often Americans).
+Reproductions of the painter's works, and some of the Japanese prints he avidly collected, crowd its walls.
+During his era, French culture had come under the spell of Orientalism, and these framed prints were often gifts from visiting Japanese diplomats whom Monet had befriended in Paris.